rwjack/AutoRaise/README.md

 **AutoRaise.app usage:**

+**GUI Launcher version (recommended):**
+    a) open /Applications/AutoRaise.app (allow Accessibility if asked for)
+    b) Left-click the menu bar icon to start/stop AutoRaise
+    c) Right-click the menu bar icon to open Preferences
+    d) Configure delay, warp settings, and other options in the Preferences window
+    e) Option to hide the menu bar icon permanently (preferences accessible via Finder/Spotlight)

+**Basic version (without GUI):**
     a) setup configuration file, see above ^
     b) open /Applications/AutoRaise.app (allow Accessibility if asked for)
     c) either stop AutoRaise via "Activity Monitor" or read on: